adrianparker/YouWealthData/README.md

 ## BNZ API Key
 You will need access to a BNZ Fund Unit Prices API Key to use this application.
-BNZ (I believe intentionally) make a key publicly available in the source of https://www.bnz.co.nz - look at the value assigned to 'apiKey' of window.__bootstrap in a script tag.
+BNZ make a key publicly available in the source of https://www.bnz.co.nz - look at the value assigned to 'apiKey' of window.__bootstrap in a script tag.

 ## Installation
 Ensure you have node installed.
 (Any modern version should be fine).